AndreTeixeira1998/overleafwiki/Server-Pro:-Setup.md

-The Overleaf Server Pro image is used and configured in the same way as the open source Overleaf Docker image.
-Instead use the image `quay.io/sharelatex/sharelatex-pro` in your [docker-compose.yml](https://github.com/sharelatex/sharelatex/blob/master/docker-compose.yml).
+The Overleaf Server Pro image is used and configured in the same way as the open-source Overleaf Docker image.
+Instead, use the image `quay.io/sharelatex/sharelatex-pro` in your [docker-compose.yml](https://github.com/sharelatex/sharelatex/blob/master/docker-compose.yml).

 ## Obtaining Server Pro Image